 - Finally, the agent should be a legal adult or financial institution with trust powers, a registered business place within the state of North Carolina that has the authority to carry out trust business.
 The agent should also be someone that the principal fully trusts to act in their best interests.

-How to get a North Carolina Power of Attorney?
+How to Get a North Carolina Power of Attorney?

-Individuals residing in North Carolina that wish to obtain a power of attorney may do so by first identifying and selecting someone they trust to handle their affairs if and when they cannot do so themselves.
+Individuals residing in North Carolina that wish to obtain a POA may do so by first identifying and selecting someone they trust to handle their affairs if and when they cannot do so themselves.
 Afterward, the person granting these powers must decide what decisions or actions the agent will perform on their behalf and in what circumstances.
 The third step of getting a power of attorney involves executing the actual document.

 Frequently Asked Questions

 A power of attorney may prove helpful in a variety of circumstances.
 For example, an individual in the military might execute a POA before being deployed overseas to ensure that someone is available to act on their behalf if they become incapacitated.
 Individuals who travel a lot may create a POA and name a trusted agent who can handle their personal affairs and business transactions if they are unavailable to act independently.
-Older people and individuals suffering from severe or long-term health conditions may also execute a power of attorney to make sure that someone else is available to make health care and financial decisions on their behalf if they cannot make these decisions for themselves due to physical or mental incapacity.
+Older people and individuals suffering from severe or long-term health conditions may also execute a POA to make sure that someone else is available to make health care and financial decisions on their behalf if they cannot make these decisions for themselves due to physical or mental incapacity.

 Any person that the principal knows, and trusts can serve as their agent, but it is often recommended that a housekeeper, family member, or friend be appointed agent to act on their behalf.
 It is even possible for multiple persons to be named co-agents and work together to make decisions on behalf of the principal.
 First, however, the principal must select a trusted individual(s) who will always act in their best interests.